 Clean Oil Residue from the Pot and Lid

-Use a damp paper towel or soft sponge to clean remaining oil or food from the inside of the fryer.
+Use a damp paper towel or soft sponge to clean the remaining oil or food from the inside of the fryer.
 Or you can use a plastic spatula to remove any stuck-on food particles from the fryer.
 A stiff plastic spatula will help you to scrape off the remaining oil without damaging your fryer.

 Wipe Off the Heating Element of the Fryer